hvp-333/Fake-News-Detection/README.md

 - **_Evaluation_** : The trained models are evaluated using various performance metrics, such as accuracy, precision, recall, and F1-score, to assess their effectiveness in detecting fake news articles.

-- **_Deployment_** : The best-performing models can be deployed as a web application or API for real-time fake news detection.
+- **_Deployment_** : The best-performing models can be deployed as a web application or API for fake news detection.

 ## **Dependencies**